volodymyrhudyma/blog/content/blog/how-to-create-a-discord-bot-in-5-minutes.md

 `npm init`

-Install necessary libraries:
+Install required libraries:

 `yarn add discord.js dotenv`

 * [discord.js](https://www.npmjs.com/package/discord.js) - a powerful Node.js module that allows you to easily interact with the Discord API
-* [dotenv](https://www.npmjs.com/package/dotenv) - library that loads environment variables from **.env** file into **process.env**
+* [dotenv](https://www.npmjs.com/package/dotenv) - library that loads environment variables from the **.env** file into **process.env**

-Having all that done, we can start writing the logic for our bot.
+With all that done, we can start writing the logic for our bot.

-Create **index.js** file in the root directory of the project with the following content:
+Create the **index.js** file in the root directory of the project with the following content:

 ```javascript
 const Discord = require('discord.js');